YSmart/YSmart/readme.txt

 (5) Only four data types are allowed including INTEGER, DECIMAL, DATE, and TEXT.
 (6) The file is not case-sensitive.

-An example file tpch.schema is included in the tpch_test directory, which describes the structures of eight tables in the TPC-H benchmark.
+An example file tpch.schema is included in the test/tpch_test directory, which describes the structures of eight tables in the TPC-H benchmark.
 The file is needed when using YSmart to translate the TPC-H queries in the directory.
 We here use the first line to explain the file.

 NATION|N_NATIONKEY:INTEGER|N_NAME:TEXT|N_REGIONKEY:INTEGER|N_COMMENT:TEXT